-Patients are seen at any of our three locations by appointment.
+Patients are seen at any of our four locations by appointment.
 Appointments can be made by calling 251-433-4700 and selecting option 0.
 We strive to keep patient wait time as brief as possible, but emergencies and delays do occur.
 If patients need to cancel their appointment we ask that they provide us with 24 hours’ notice to avoid being charged a no show fee.

 Mobile Heart Specialists completes and files most types of insurance for patients as a courtesy; however the patient (or responsible party) is responsible for all charges being paid in full regardless of the status of any insurance claim.